ekunazanu/notes/Mathematics/Linear Algebra.md

 * **Linear map** — Mapping between two vector spaces $T: V_{1} \rightarrow V_{2}$ such that the mapping preserves vector additions and scalar multiplication.
 Also called a linear transformation in the context of linear algebra.
 	* **Vector addition**: $T(u+v) = T(u)+T(v)$ where $u,v$ are vectors.
 	* **Scalar multiplication**: $T(k \cdot v) = k \cdot T(v)$, where $v$ is a vector and $k$ is a scalar in a [field](Mathematics/Mathematics%20Overview.md#Fields).

+### Matrices

-* **Matrices** — A way to represent linear transformations.
+* A way to represent linear transformations.
 * Each row of a matrix corresponds to the linear combination of the input vectors for the following row in the output vector (or matrix).
 Each column in the input vector (or matrix) corresponds to the row in the output vector (or matrix).
 That is:

 $$
 	\begin{bmatrix}
 	a & b & c \\
 	d & e & f \\